< Go to Avalanche Airbag

 The Float 32 is comfortable and carries great while skiing and skinning.
-The only down side is that it only comes in one size, limiting the number of people it might fit.
-Its shoulder straps are well articulated but they definitely fit more broad-shouldered folks compared with other airbag packs we tested.
-Look at the smaller size Mammut Ride RAS 30L and Ride Short RAS 28L for narrower fitting shoulders.
-We liked the foam BCA used in the shoulder straps but we thought the Ortovox packs, ABS Vario packs and the Mammut airbag packs were a little more comfortable.
-The Float 32 will work best for folks who are around 5'7"-6'4" and won't work for most shorter folks.
+The only downside is that it only comes in one size, which limits the number of people it might fit.
+The shoulder straps are well articulated but they definitely fit slightly more broad shouldered folks compared with other airbag packs we tested.